blynkkk/docs/blynk.cloud/device-mqtt-api/ota.md

     "\0";
 ```

-> [!IMPORTANT]
+{% hint style="warning" %}
-> If your OTA process involves encrypting, compressing, re-packaging (or altering the raw firmware binary in any other way), you should add the equivalent tag to your final OTA package.
+If your OTA process involves encrypting, compressing, re-packaging (or altering the raw firmware binary in any other way), you should add the equivalent tag to your final OTA package.
 Blynk provides a [`blynk_tag.py extract`](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Arduino/blob/main/tools/blynk_tag.py) tool to automate this process.
+{% endhint %}

 ### Alternative OTA package generation procedure